Particular/docs.particular.net/servicecontrol/installation.md

 To perform a clean uninstallation of ServiceControl from a machine:

-- Remove each ServiceControl instance using ServiceControl Management (or Powershell)
+1. Remove each ServiceControl instance using ServiceControl Management (or Powershell)
-- Uninstall ServiceControl
+2. Uninstall ServiceControl Management using Add or Remove programs

 ### Remove ServiceControl instance